MicrosoftDocs/learn/learn-pr/azure/create-azure-active-directory-test-environment/includes/3-exercise-set-up-azure-active-directory-test-environment.md

 1. Sign into the [Azure portal](https://portal.azure.com) using your production tenant Conditional Access Administrator, Security Administrator, or Global Administrator account.
 1. Go to **Azure Active Directory** > **Enterprise applications** > **Conditional Access**.
 1. View the list of policies in your tenant.
-Select the first one.
+Select the first policy.

    :::image type="content" source="../media/conditional-access-policies.png" alt-text="Screenshot of the 'Conditional Access policies' pane.":::